brianmoran/mockify/config/README.md

 # Configuration (examples and explanations)

-The configuration file is JSON and is an array of route objects that mochky will respond to.
+The configuration file is YAML and is an array of route objects that mochky will respond to.

 Each routes has 3 fields:
    - route: the basic URI with any variables portions of it defined by `{}`.